niclastegner/factorio/start-up/README.md

 Create two electric drills, place then on the ore patch.
 ![electric-ore-drilling](images/electric-ore-drilling.png)

-Create two more electric drills, place then on the coal patch in the same way as on the ore path.
+Create two more electric drills, place them on the coal patch in the same way as on the ore path.
 Then create:
 - 4 x Smelter
 - 8 x Inserter